 In order for a man to impregnate his partner, the following must happen:

-A disruption of any part of this process could lead to fertility issues but the majority of men experiencing infertility struggle with healthy sperm4 production.
+A disruption of any part of this process could lead to fertility issues, but the majority of men experiencing infertility struggle with healthy sperm production.
 Their sperm may be immature, abnormally shaped or unable to swim.
 Some men don’t make enough sperm (and some don’t make any).
 This problem may be the result of previous or existing infections or inflammatory conditions, issues with hormone levels, immune problems, genetic diseases or environmental and lifestyle factors like heavy alcohol, tobacco or steroid use.
 Certain health conditions are also associated with reductions in fertility.
-Men with high blood pressure (hypertension) have been shown to have impaired semen quality.5
+Men with high blood pressure (hypertension) have been shown to have impaired semen quality.
+3,4

-Other potential causes of male infertility include structural issues, erectile dysfunction, premature ejaculation, or liver or kidney disease.
+Other potential causes of male infertility include blockage caused by structural issues, erectile dysfunction, premature ejaculation, or liver or kidney disease.

 How can men produce healthy sperm?

-While certain infertility issues may need to be addressed with hormone therapy or surgery, there are several lifestyle improvements that could help increase your chances of healthy sperm production, like:
+While certain fertility problems may need to be addressed with hormone therapy or surgery, there are several lifestyle improvements that could help increase your chances of healthy sperm production, like:

-- Engaging in regular, moderate effort physical activity is a great way to increase the levels of powerful antioxidant enzymes in your body, which can keep sperm strong.
+• Engaging in regular, moderate-effort physical activity is a great way to increase the levels of powerful antioxidant enzymes in your body, which can keep sperm strong.
+(It’s also great for stress reduction.)
+One note: When exercising, opt for loose-fitting, cotton garments.

-Plus, taking a vitamin for fertility tailored specifically to men is a great way to ensure you’re getting all the nutrients you need on your fertility journey.
-Perelel offers men’s vitamin packs6 designed to support your general and reproductive health.
-They contain CoQ10, an omega, and a full-spectrum multivitamin for ultimate health benefits.
+Taking a vitamin for fertility tailored specifically to men is a great way to ensure you’re getting all the nutrients you need on your fertility journey.
+Perelel’s Men’s Multi Support Pack was designed to support your general and reproductive health.
+We specifically included CoQ10, a nutrient linked to healthy sperm production.* 5

 Shop the Article: